Taiz: Medieval

 In 1332 Ibn Battutah visited Taiz and described it as one of the largest and most beautiful cities of Yemen:

 We went on ... to the town of Taʻizz, the capital of the king of Yemen, and one of the finest and largest towns in that country.
 Its people are overbearing, insolent, and rude, as is generally the case in towns where kings reside.
 Taʻizz is made up of three quarters; the first is the residence of the king and his court, the second, called ʽUdayna, is the military station, and the third, called al-Mahálib, is inhabited by the commonalty, and contains the principal market.

-In 1500, the capital was moved to Sana'a by the ruler of the Taharid dynasty.
-In 1516 Taiz came under Ottoman control.
+Hadım Suleiman Pasha stormed the city of Aden in 1538, while the northern highlands remained independent under the Zaidi Imam Al-Mutawakkil Yahya Sharaf ad-Din.
+Then the Ottomans, led by Üveys Pasha, took control of the highlands, and Uways Pasha’s forces and the supporters of Al-Mutahhar stormed Taiz and headed north towards Sana’a and took control of it in 1547.
+The Ottomans faced numerous revolts from the Zaidi imams.
+Al-Mutahhar bin Yahya Sharaf al-Din managed to invade Sana'a, kill Murad Pasha in Dhamar, and then take control of Taiz and Aden.
+The Sublime Porte sent Osman Pasha to Taiz in 1569 and besieged the Al-Qahira Castle, but he was unable to capture it.
+This was followed by the arrival of Sinan Pasha, who recaptured Taiz and other areas from al-Mutahhar's followers.
+Imam al-Mutahhar died in 1572, and the Ottomans managed to storm Sana'a, Sa'dah, and Najran in 1583.

 20th century

-In 1918 the Ottomans lost Taiz to the newly independent Mutawakkilite Kingdom of Yemen.
+Yahya Muhammad Hamid ed-Din was the Imam of the Zaidis in Yemen, and upon the departure of the Ottomans, he established the Mutawakkilite Kingdom of Yemen in 1918.
+He adopted an isolationist policy out of fear that his country would fall under the authority of warring colonial powers following World War I, and also to keep the kingdom away from the nationalist movements that emerged in the Arab region during that period.

 Taiz remained a walled city until 1948, when Imam Ahmed made it the second capital of Yemen, allowing for expansion beyond its fortified wall.
 In the 1960s, the first purified water system in Yemen was opened in Taiz.
-In 1962, state administrations moved back to Sana'a.
+In 1962, state administrations moved back to Sanaa.

-1994 mass shooting

-On March 25–26, 1994, a mass shooting took place in the city.
-A Yemeni killed eleven women and seven men, among them his wife and his mother, before he was arrested by police.
-When he was led away he managed to wrestle the gun from a police officer and kill another four people, three of them police officers, before he himself was shot dead.
-A total of 23 people were killed, including the suspect.